wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.6-dev1 =
+= 6.6-dev2 =

-Custom Post/Page Settings now added to new custom post types as they are created, added Open Graph meta tags for WooCommerce product pages (Pro version).
+Custom Post/Page Settings now added to new custom post types as they are created, added Open Graph and Twitter Product Card meta tags for WooCommerce product, gategory and tag pages (Pro version).

 = 6.5 =